 Even though we replaced the windows, I really wanted to maintain their original size.
 These long windows in the kitchen pour gorgeous light into this room, but they do make the floor plan a bit tricky.
 We had just enough space between them to put this cabinet, adjacently placed, creating a work area from the front, and a counter stool area from the back side.
 You can see the beadboard we put on the back of the cabinets for the peninsula too.

-Also, the radiator is the original one, I just repainted it from brown to this wonderful aged bronze color using this amazing Ralph Lauren metallic finish paint.
+Also, the radiator is the original one, I just repainted it from brown to this wonderful aged bronze color using bronze finish paint.

 For the fridge area, I had room to squeeze in a 9″ cabinet next to it, this will give the users a bit of space to set milk, juice and the like as they are accessing the fridge.
 Doesn’t seem like much, until you have to use a fridge that doesn’t have any counter space next to it, then you realize how much you miss it!